SerenTera/Packet-Dispatcher/README.md

 ## Commands
 Type commands in /proxy chat or prefix with '!' in other chats

-* dispatchload - loads up the packet info object in 'content.json' into the module's <content> variable.
+* `dispatchload` - loads up the packet info object in 'content.json' into the module's <content> variable.
 Do this before using dispatch command

-* dispatchpkt <packetname> <version> - Changes packet and version to dispatch.
+* `dispatchpkt <packetname> <version>` - Changes packet and version to dispatch.
+Leaving out version number will default to '*' as the default version to dispatch.
+Example: `dispatchpkt S_ABNORMALITY_BEGIN 2`
-* dispatch - Dispatches the <packetname> dictated with 'dispatchpkt' OR the default one.
+* `dispatch` - Dispatches the <packetname> dictated with 'dispatchpkt' OR the default one.
 The packet info being sent will be <content>, which is loaded into when using 'dispatchload'

 ## Usage
 - Write the packetinfo in object form in content.json.